-\begin{remark}[Validation of the 2D particle model] In~\cite{HmVg2017} we used the experimental data provided from a German highway in order to derive a two-dimensional first-order macroscopic model.
-The microscopic trajectories of vehicles were used to compute macroscopic quantities related to traffic flow and consequently fundamental diagrams.
-These latter were used to define a closure for the macroscopic equation.
+\begin{remark}[Validation of the 2D particle model] In~\cite{HmVg2017} we used some experimental data collected on a German highway in order to derive a two-dimensional first-order macroscopic model.
+The microscopic trajectories of vehicles were used to compute macroscopic quantities related to traffic flow and consequently to fundamental diagrams.
+The latter were used to define a closure for the macroscopic equation.
 Here, we use the same microscopic data introduced in~\cite{HmVg2017} to validate the two-dimensional microscopic model~\eqref{eq:2DFTL}.
-To this end, we fix an initial time and using experimental data we get the initial positions and speeds of vehicles on the road.
-We compute the interacting vehicle for each car using~\eqref{eq:FieldCar} and then we evolve the trajectories using~\eqref{eq:2DFTL}.
+To achieve this, we fix an initial time and using experimental data we get the initial positions and speeds of vehicles on the road.
+We estimate the characteristics of the interacting vehicle for each car using~\eqref{eq:FieldCar} and then we evolve the trajectories using~\eqref{eq:2DFTL}.
 The right-most vehicle in $x$-direction is used as ghost car and its trajectory is updated at each time using the real trajectory.
 In the left panel of Figure~\ref{fig:ValidationMicro} we show the real trajectories (red line) provided by experimental data and the computed trajectories with the 2D microscopic model (black symbols), after $2$ seconds.
 In the right panel of Figure~\ref{fig:ValidationMicro} we show the error between the real and the computed trajectory for each car, using the 2-norm distance.

 \end{remark}